Dental health tips for teens

 Dental decay is the most common chronic disease in young people between the ages of 5 and 17, according to the Centers for Disease Control and Prevention (CDC).
-And while younger children typically attend dental appointments with their parents, teens have more control over their free time and may not choose to visit the dentist for regular checkups.
+Follow these tips to stop cavities before they start.

-Limit soda drinking.
+Skip soda.
 Teens are drinking more soft drinks than ever, both in school and at home.
-Soda consumption among this age group has steadily increased in recent years.
 Sugar in sweetened sodas can cause cavities, and acidic flavor additives (found in both unsweetened and sweetened sodas) can also erode and damage tooth enamel.

 Avoid oral piercings.
-Tongue piercing remains a trend despite the dangers to oral health.
-People with tongue piercings chip their teeth on the jewelry while eating, sleeping, talking and chewing.
+People with tongue or other mouth piercings can easily chip their teeth while eating, sleeping, talking and chewing.
 The fracture can be confined to tooth enamel and require a filling, or it may go deeper, which can lead to a root canal or tooth extraction.

 Infections are also common with oral piercings.
 The tongue can swell after being punctured, and in some cases can become infected and swell to such a degree that it interferes with breathing.
 Unclean piercing equipment can cause other infections, such as blood-borne hepatitis.